deckhouse/deckhouse/modules/015-admission-policy-engine/docs/FAQ.md

 title: "The admission-policy-engine module: FAQ"
 ---

-## How to extend Pod Security Standards policies
+## How to extend Pod Security Standards policies?

 > Pod Security Standards respond to the `security.deckhouse.io/pod-policy: restricted` or `security.deckhouse.io/pod-policy: baseline` label.